Carbon monoxide emission lines reveal an inverted atmosphere in the ultra hot Jupiter WASP-33 b consistent with an eastward hot spot: Results

-To determine if any one particular species was contributing the majority of the detected signal, we fix the P-T profile to the best-matching modified PHOENIX model (all opacities included), and then run the S/N-analysis for each individual night without CO, $\rm{H}_{2}O$ and OH, respectively.
+To determine if any one particular species was contributing the majority of the detected signal, we fix the P-T profile to the best-matching modified P-T profile PHOENIX model (all opacities included), and then run the S/N-analysis for each individual night without CO, $\rm{H}_{2}O$ and OH, respectively.
 The results are shown in Fig.~\ref{fig:snr_phoenix_modified_opacities}.
 Exclusion of CO significantly impacts the S/N on every night, and drops from $7.9 \sigma$ to $4.3 \sigma$ for all nights combined.
 On the other hand, exclusion of OH and $\rm{H}_{2}O$ only marginally reduces the measured S/N, indicating that we are not sensitive to these species at their abundance with this data.
 However, on the first night of pre-eclipse data, we still detect the planet signal to relatively high S/N, despite the exclusion of CO (the corresponding S/N matrices are shown in Fig.~\ref{fig:snr_noCO}).
 This suggests that other species in the model are summing to give a detection, but we do not identify these individual species.
 The data on the third night, which covers the same orbital phase, is of lower quality and may explain why a similar feature is not seen during this night.
+We also run the same analysis using Wilks' Theorem to compare the models with a single opacity source excluded to the model with all opacity sources included for the best modified P-T profile PHOENIX model (see left-panel of Figure~\ref{fig:opacities_wilks}.
+We find for all nights combined models without CO are significantly worse ($\sigma=11.1$).
+Interestingly, there also seems evidence models without H$_{2}$O ($\sigma=5.4$) and marginal evidence OH ($\sigma=3.4$) are worse which we will discuss further in Section~\ref{sec:discussion}.